forgeofabsurdducks/quackamollie/README.rst

 Contributing
 ============
-Currently, contributions are frozen because the project is still in very early stages and I have yet to push the whole architecture.
+If you want to report a bug or ask for a new feature of `quackamollie`, please open an issue in the `Gitlab ticket management section of this project <https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/issues>`_.
+Please, first ensure that your issue is not redundant with already opened issues.

+If you want to contribute code to this project, please open first an issue and then a merge request in the concerned Gitlab repository with commit names referencing the issue.
+Note that only fast-forward merge requests are accepted.

-For more details on the general contributing mindset of this project, please refer to `CONTRIBUTING.md <https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/tree/master/CONTRIBUTING.md>`_.
+For more details on the general contributing mindset of this project, please refer to `CONTRIBUTING.md <https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/blob/master/CONTRIBUTING.md>`_.

 Credits
 =======
 Section in writing, sorry for the inconvenience.